 Brooks Richey is a writer, author, branding consultant and content strategist who works with major corporations and organizations to develop influencing communications and strategic content across platforms including advertising, web applications, software applications and earned media.

-His clients include Comcast, Chrysler, Riverbed, EMC, Toyota, Burger King, Juniper Networks as well as political and non-profit organizations.
-His work has been recognized as outstanding by leading media industry trade publications including Advertising Age, Print, Adweek, USA Today as well as over 50 industry awards.
+Brooks has worked for clients including Comcast, Ford, Riverbed, EMC, Toyota, Burger King and Juniper Networks.
+His creative work has been recognized as outstanding by leading media industry trade publications including Advertising Age, How, Print, Adweek, USA Today as well as over 50 industry awards.
 His work has been included in college-level marketing textbooks.

 Brooks currently consults on product design and messaging for technology firms and is author of the book Does This News Make Me Look Fat?